rubyforgood/rubybythebay.org/faq.md

 ##### Do you allow remote teams at Ruby by the Bay or Ruby for Good?

 Unfortunately we're unable to accommodate remote teams this time around.
+If there's interest, maybe we can start a meetup in the area after the event.
+Come to Ruby by the Good and let's talk some evening over hot chocolate and a campfire!

 ##### How can I help?!